Who doesn’t remember being antsy to get out of high school once and for all?

-With her students at Royal Oak High School, Natke makes sure in the classroom she’s adding fun assignments and humor to keep the kids motivated, but also letting them know, “this is not the time to shut down” and, “we’re in this together,” she says.
+With her students, Natke would add fun assignments to the mix and use humor to keep the kids motivated in class.
+But she also let them know, “This is not the time to shut down” and “We’re in this together,” she says.

-While Natke says she has good students who stay pretty motivated, she does make sure she’s communicating with her students’ parents weekly and letting them know if there has been a drop off in grades.
-She suggests parents check their student’s grades themselves, too, and make an effort to stay in touch with their senior’s teachers.
+While Natke says she’s had good students who stay pretty motivated, she’s also made sure to communicate with her students’ parents weekly and let them know about any drop-offs in grades.
+She suggests parents check their students’ grades themselves, too, and make an effort to stay in touch with their senior’s teachers.

 For her students who are a little less motivated?
 “I always try to see if I can motivate them by saying, ‘You know we don’t want to do this in summer school – how can I make this work for you?'”

-Natke, at least in her experience, says she’s seeing fewer cases of senioritis.
+Natke, at least in her experience, says senioritis may be on the gradual decline.

-Many of her students have plans for college or are going into the military after graduation, and so that definitely helps.
-Having an post-graduation goal or plan is “the key,” she stresses.
+Many of her students have had plans for college or going into the military after graduation, which definitely helps.
+Having a post-graduation goal or plan is “the key,” she stresses.

 “The kids that know where they’re going (and) know what they’re going to be doing, they’re monitoring their own grades,” she says.
-The fact that some colleges want to see grade updates per semester or request last semester grades definitely motivates, she adds.
+The fact that some colleges want to see grade updates per semester or request last semester grades helps, she adds.

 Parents play a big role in keeping their teen motivated, as does the teacher.
-“It’s the three of us – we’ve all got a piece of this pie,” Natke says.
+“It’s the three of us – we’ve all got a piece of this pie,” says Natke.